How to Protect Your Wood Deck This Winter

 Step 5: Apply a Quality Sealant

-Apply sealant to your deck
+apply sealant to your deck

 Applying a deck sealer might be the last recommendation on our list, but it certainly isn’t the least important.
 Using a quality sealant product can make a huge difference in your deck’s lifespan and appearance, especially after the winter months.